happycube/cxadc-linux3/README.md

 	./leveladj

-To use PV modify command with `/dev/cxadc0 |pv >` it will look like this when in use:
+To use PV argument that enables datarate/runtime readout modify command with `|pv >` it will look like this when in use:

     cat /dev/cxadc0 |pv > output.raw
     0:00:04 [38.1MiB/s] [        <=>

-Open Terminal in the directory you wish to write the data this to capture 10 seconds of test samples:
+Open Terminal in the directory you wish to write the data and use the following example command capture 10 seconds of test samples:

     timeout 10s dd if=/dev/cxadc0 |pv > of=out.raw

-`dd` and `cat` can also be used to trigger captures and the `|pv >` argument enables data readout.
+`dd` and `cat` can also be used to trigger captures.

 Use CTRL+C to manually stop capture.

-`timeout 30s` at the start of the command will run capture for 30 seconds for example.
+`timeout 30s` at the start of the command will end the capture after 30 seconds; this can be adjusted to whatever the user wishes.

-`sox -r 28636363` etc can be used to resample to the sample rate specified ware as cat/dd will just do whatever has been pre-defined by parameters set bellow.
+`sox -r 28636363` etc can be used to resample to the sample rate specified ware as cat/dd will just do whatever has been pre-defined by parameters set below.

-Note: Use with (S)VHS & LD-Decode projects .u16 for 16-bit samples and .8u for 8-bit samples should replace .raw extention this allows the software to detect the data and use it before flac compression to .vhs/.svhs & .ldf and so on.
+Note: For use with (S)VHS & LD-Decode projects .8u for 8-bit & .u16 for 16-bit samples instead of .raw extention this allows the software to detect the data and use it before flac compression to .vhs/.svhs & .ldf and so on.

 ## Module Parameters